hillhacks/website/pages/travel.md

 Delhi ---> Aut ---> Thachi ---> Batludhar

 Delhi (Majnu Ka Tilla / Kashmiri Gate) to Aut Bus Stand - Volvo/HSRTC buses Can be booked by most bus booking sites.
 Most Buses towards Manali/Kullu/Kasol, will make a stop at Aut Bus Stand.
 It takes approximately 10-12 hours to reach Aut.
-Once we reach Aut, we can either take a cab directly from Aut to Bhatludhar (Hippie Gotra) or catch a bus till Thachi and take a cab from Thachi to Bhatludhar (Hippie Gotra).
+Once we reach Aut, we can either take a cab directly from Aut to Batludhar (Hippie Gotra) or catch a bus till Thachi and take a cab from Thachi to Batludhar (Hippie Gotra).

-Aut Bus Stand to Batludhar village (Hippie Gotra) by taxi (Alto 1300 INR & Sumo or other 1800 INR, can be shared among people) If needed, this can be arranged by Jubish - call him at - 9742787000
+Aut Bus Stand to Batludhar village (Hippie Gotra) by taxi (Alto 1300 INR & Sumo or other 1800 INR, can be shared among people) If needed, this can be arranged by Jubeesh - call him at - 9742787000

 OR

 Aut Bus Stand to Thachi by local bus
 Thachi to Batludhar village by taxi (300 rupees)
-This can also be arranged by Jubish - 9742787000
+This can also be arranged by Jubeesh - 9742787000

 Tickets can be booked at [HRTC](http://www.hrtchp.com/hrtctickets/).